 The Great Blue Hole of Belize

 Originally discovered by Jacques Cousteau and now a UNESCO World Heritage Site, this is easily the planet’s most widely known blue hole.
-So, it’s no surprise that Great Blue Hole diving is among Belize’s top tourist attractions, despite the incredible marine life found in other parts of the country.
+So, it’s no surprise that the Great Blue Hole diving is among Belize’s top tourist attractions, despite the incredible marine life found in other parts of the country.
 This sinkhole lies near the centre of Lighthouse Reef, a pristine atoll found off the Caribbean coast of Belize.
 Most visits include two to three tanks, with one dive exploring inside the blue hole, and the rest of the day’s diving focused on its stunning surroundings.

 While inside the Great Blue Hole, you’re likely to spot a range of marine life, including midnight parrotfish, reef and nurse sharks, and a wide variety of juvenile reef fish.
 And, unlike many other blue holes, this natural formation has nearly vertical walls and very little horizontal development – so you won’t find many cavern or cave-like passageways to explore.
 Experiencing the Great Blue Hole of Belize’s diving generally requires an entire day on the water, with most trips lasting eight hours or more.